FAQs Wrongful Death

 Losing a loved one is always a difficult and emotional experience.
 When the loss is due to the negligence or intentional harm of someone else, it can be even more devastating.
 In such cases, you may have the right to file a wrongful death claim.
 Here are some frequently asked questions regarding wrongful death claims.

 Wrongful death occurs when a person dies as a result of someone else’s negligence, misconduct, or intentional actions.
-Louisiana defines wrongful death as a death caused by the fault of another, including negligence, intentional harm, or strict liability.
+Wrongful death is defined as a death caused by the fault of another, including negligence, intentional harm, or strict liability.

-The damages that can be claimed in a Louisiana wrongful death lawsuit include:
+The damages that can be claimed in a wrongful death lawsuit include: